 These spots are close to the action and will make your visit much more enjoyable.

-Save yourself the hassle and stress of finding a parking spot by using my guide.
+Use my guide to save yourself the hassle and stress of finding a parking spot.
 It includes information on where to find free parking, paid parking, and even valet parking.
 You won’t regret it!

-With my experience traveling the islands, I’ve put together my top recommendations for where to find parking in Waikiki.
+With my experience traveling the islands, I’ve put together my top recommendations for where to park in Waikiki.

 Waikiki Parking FAQ

 If you plan to rent a car and have a handicapped parking placard, bring it with you!
-In Hawaii, you can park for free with a placard for up to 2-and-a-half hours.
+In Hawaii, if you have a valid handicap parking placard, you can generally park for free at parking meters and are typically exempt from time limits in metered spaces, unless a specific local ordinance applies.

 Don’t honk your horn unless there’s an emergency.
 Also, merging is casual on the roads in Hawaii.
 Expect cars to merge wherever there’s a space.
-You’re expected to let others merge in front of you and they’ll allow you to merge as well!
+You’re expected to let others merge in front of you, and they’ll allow you to merge as well!
+Be aware that due to recent local ordinances, city lots with attendants may no longer offer free parking.
+Always double-check posted signage and check real-time updates via the Park Smarter app when possible.

 Find the Best Waikiki Parking